-You have the option to offer your consultation or course free, set a price for it, or offer a payment plan.
+You have the option to offer your course free, set a price for it, or offer a payment plan.

-And voila -- you’re all set up to offer your online consultation or course.
+And voila -- you’re all set up to offer your course.

 Now, let’s look at how you can do the same with webinars.